 The impact of not communicating your employee benefit package

-Research by Cass Business School2 estimates that failing to tell staff about the benefits on offer is costing UK companies £2.7bn every year through increased staff turnover and sickness absence.
+Failing to tell staff about the benefits on offer can cost UK companies through increased staff turnover and sickness absence.

 It showed that staff in workplaces that offer benefits, but who are not aware of their availability, are less likely to: